 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Los Angeles, the N Breed St / City View Ave neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

 In addition, if you like crowded places, then you will probably enjoy the the N Breed St / City View Ave neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 95.1% of neighborhoods in the U.S., with 20,893 people per square mile living here.
-Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
-What many people don't realize is that most of America's premier vacation locations are also very walkable.
-The N Breed St / City View Ave neighborhood is among the top 5% of American neighborhoods in terms of walkability.
+Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
+To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
+And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the N Breed St / City View Ave neighborhood is one of the most walkable neighborhoods in America.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

-The neighbors in the N Breed St / City View Ave neighborhood in Los Angeles are low income, making it among the lowest income neighborhoods in America.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 92.9% of U.S. neighborhoods.
-With 38.6% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 88.6% of U.S. neighborhoods.
+The neighbors in the N Breed St / City View Ave neighborhood in Los Angeles are lower-middle income, making it a below average income neighborhood.
+NeighborhoodScout's research shows that this neighborhood has an income lower than 78.5% of U.S. neighborhoods.
+With 28.1% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 80.3% of U.S. neighborhoods.

 A neighborhood is far different if it is dominated by enlisted military personnel rather than people who earn their living by farming.
 It is also different if most of the neighbors are clerical support or managers.
 What is wonderful is the sheer diversity of neighborhoods, allowing you to find the type that fits your lifestyle and aspirations.

-In the N Breed St / City View Ave neighborhood, 34.5% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 32.4% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (17.4%), and 15.6% in executive, management, and professional occupations.
+In the N Breed St / City View Ave neighborhood, 44.7% of the working population is employed in manufacturing and laborer occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 27.1% of the residents employed.
+Other residents here are employed in clerical, assistant, and tech support occupations (16.1%), and 12.1% in executive, management, and professional occupations.

-In the N Breed St / City View Ave neighborhood in Los Angeles, CA, residents most commonly identify their ethnicity or ancestry as Mexican (75.8%).
-There are also a number of people of Asian ancestry (2.0%), and residents who report Cuban roots (1.2%).
-In addition, 42.0% of the residents of this neighborhood were born in another country.
+In the N Breed St / City View Ave neighborhood in Los Angeles, CA, residents most commonly identify their ethnicity or ancestry as Mexican (74.6%).
+There are also a number of people of Asian ancestry (4.1%).
+In addition, 44.9% of the residents of this neighborhood were born in another country.